joe-watkins/accessibility-testing-mcp/README.md

 # Axecore MCP Server

-A Model Context Protocol (MCP) server that provides accessibility testing tools using axe-core.
+An Accessibility Sub-agent / Model Context Protocol (MCP) server that provides accessibility testing tools using axe-core.
 This server enables AI assistants to analyze web pages and HTML for accessibility issues.

 ## Features